-Ethiopian Pilot Had Problems With Boeing 737 Max 8 Flight Controls — He Wasn't Alone

-In both disasters, flight tracking data shows the pilots struggled to keep their aircrafts' noses up and maintain altitude — an issue U.S. regulators sought to address late last year, sending an emergency directive for all Boeing 737 Max 8 and Max 9 planes and warning of an "unsafe condition" that could lead to "excessive nose-down attitude, significant altitude loss, and possible impact with terrain."
+FAA Grounds Boeing 737 Max Planes In U.S., Pending Investigation

+American Airlines said it had been informed earlier in the day that the entire Boeing 737 Max fleet would be grounded "out of an abundance of caution."
+The emergency order will affect 24 of the airline's planes.

+The FAA said Monday that it would require Boeing to improve how the 737 Max flight control systems work, along with other design changes.

 After Sunday's crash, Ethiopian Airlines grounded its four remaining 737 Max 8 planes.
-But GebreMariam stopped short of saying the planes should be grounded worldwide.
-"Although we don't know the exact cause of the accident... there are questions without answers on the airplane," he said.

-Dozens of countries, including Germany and China, also have grounded their airlines' 737 MAX 8s.
+Dozens of countries, including Germany and China, also grounded their airlines' 737 Max 8s.
 In some places, such as India, Australia and the European Union, aviation authorities have banned the entire 737 Max family of planes from their airspace.

 Canada took action Wednesday, with Transport Minister Marc Garneau announcing restrictions barring "any air operator, both domestic and foreign," from flying the Boeing 737 Max 8 and 9 through Canadian airspace.
 Air Canada has taken delivery of 23 of the 737 Max planes, according to Boeing.

-In the U.S., both Boeing and the FAA have said the planes are safe to fly.
-Major U.S. airlines such as Southwest— which uses 34 Boeing 737 Max 8 aircraft — say they're confident in the plane.

-Even so, the FAA said Monday that it will require Boeing to improve how its flight control systems work, along with other design changes.
-The agency says there are 74 Boeing 737 Max 8 and Max 9 planes registered in the U.S., with 387 worldwide.

-Despite reassurances in the U.S. that the 737 Max is safe, concerns continue to mount.
+Despite previous reassurances in the U.S. about safety, concerns have continued to mount.
 Peter Goelz, a former managing director of the National Transportation Safety Board, told NPR:

 "I have to say that yesterday was the first time I started to really have concerns myself, because I've worked with the British investigators and regulators.
 I've also worked with the German investigators.
 And I have the highest regard for them.
 These are not folks that would make haphazard judgments.
 So, I am concerned that some of the finest regulatory and investigative groups have now called for the grounding.